 DynamoDB is a fully managed enterprise No-SQL database offered by AWS(amazon web services).
 Mongodb is known for low latency and easy scalability features.

 You can quickly get started withDynamoDB in a few hours, as you don’t have to do the entire administration work on your own.
-Amazon claims thatDynamoDB is very cost-effective as compared to its competitors.
+Amazon claims thatDynamoDB is very cost-effective compared to its competitors.

 As per AWS, Many of the world’s fastest-growing businesses, such as Lyft, Airbnb, and Redfin, and enterprises such as Samsung, Toyota, and Capital One, depending on the scale and performance of DynamoDB, support their mission-critical workloads.